 The Working Group emphasizes that ICANN should be fully transparent about how the application fee has been developed, explaining and documenting all cost assumptions.

 The Working Group agreed that while cost recovery is the objective of budget planning for the New gTLD Program, it can be difficult to project costs precisely due to numerous variables that are hard to predict, especially the number of applications that will be received in a given application window.
 Therefore the Working Group agreed that it is important for ICANN to have a clear plan to address any budget surpluses or shortfalls that might take place.
 The Working Group agreed that in principle, as the fee is set to fund program costs, any fee charged that is in excess of what is needed should be returned, at least in part, to applicants either in the form of a refund or a credit towards future fees, where applicable.
+A small percentage of excess fees may also be used for costs associated costs of maintaining the capability to assemble future subsequent rounds.

-The Working Group notes that if ICANN is unable to locate the applicant for the return of excess fees, the amount of the excess for that applicant should be used for the purposes described in Recommendation 15.6.
-Further, to the extent that excess fees per applicant are lower than a predetermined amount, the Working Group believes that the funds should be used for the purposes described in Recommendation 15.6, because the administrative expense associated with refunding or crediting a very small amount may end up exceeding the amount returned.
-The Working Group used the amount of $US1,000 as an example in the Implementation Guidance 15.5, but believes that the actual threshold amount should be determined in implementation.
+The Working Group notes that if ICANN is unable to locate the applicant for the return of excess fees, the amount of the excess for that applicant should be used for the purposes described in Recommendation 15.7.
+Further, to the extent that excess fees per applicant are lower than a predetermined amount, the Working Group believes that the funds should be used for the purposes described in Recommendation 15.7, because the administrative expense associated with refunding or crediting a very small amount may end up exceeding the amount returned.
+The Working Group used the amount of $US1,000 as an example in the Implementation Guidance 15.6, but believes that the actual threshold amount should be determined in implementation.